Menu Top

 1. Draw a ray OA.

-3. With O as centre and a convenient radius, draw an arc which intersects OA at P and OB at Q.
+3. Now, bisect the angle $\angle AOB$.
+With O as centre and any radius, draw an arc that intersects OA at P and OB at Q.

 4. With P as centre and a radius greater than half of PQ, draw an arc.

-5. With Q as centre and the same radius, draw another arc intersecting the previously drawn arc at point R.
+5. With Q as centre and the same radius, draw another arc intersecting the previous arc at point R.

 6. Draw the ray OR.